YousefSalahKassem/e-shopy/README.md

 ### *AVOID describing the parameters in the function’s or method’s name.*

-The user will see the argument at the callsite, so it usually doesn’t help readability to also refer to it in the name itself.
+The user will see the argument at the call site, so it usually doesn’t help readability to also refer to it in the name itself.

 good